vaibhav-yb/yugabyte-db/docs/content/preview/explore/change-data-capture/using-logical-replication/get-started.md

 type: docs
 ---

-To stream data change events from a YugabyteDB database using a replication slot, user has either of the client options: `pg_recvlogical`, or the YugabyteDB connector. __CDC via logical replication is supported in YugabyteDB starting from version 2024.1.1.__
+To get started for streaming data change events from a YugabyteDB database using a replication slot, user has either of the client options: `pg_recvlogical`, or the Debezium YugabyteDB connector.

+{{< note title="Note" >}}

+CDC via logical replication is supported in YugabyteDB starting from version 2024.1.1.

+{{< /note >}}

 ## Getting started with pg_recvlogical

 `pg_recvlogical` is a command-line tool provided by PostgreSQL for interacting with the logical replication feature.
 It is specifically used to receive changes from the database using logical replication slots.

-Yugabyte provides the pg_recvlogical binary located in `<yugabyte-dir>/postgres/bin/`, which is inherited and based on PostgreSQL-11.2.
-Although PostgreSQL also offers a pg_recvlogical binary, users are strongly advised to use Yugabyte's version to avoid compatibility issues due to PostgreSQL version.
+YugabyteDB provides the `pg_recvlogical` binary located in `<yugabyte-db-dir>/postgres/bin/`, which is inherited and based on `PostgreSQL-11.2`.
+Although PostgreSQL also offers a `pg_recvlogical` binary, users are strongly advised to use YugabyteDB's version to avoid compatibility issues due to `PostgreSQL` version.

 ### Setting up pg_recvlogical